pmur002/xdvir-rjournal/motivation-letter/motivation-letter.md

 I have successfully built the article on Linux (Ubuntu), Windows, and Mac OS.
-There is one remaining ERROR and one remaining NOTE from `rjtools::initial_check_article()`:
+There is one remaining ERROR, one remaining WARNING, and one remaining NOTE from `rjtools::initial_check_article()`:

 * Some section titles are not in sentence case because they contain proper nouns (e.g., "R").

+* The `anzj2025` citation has no link because it is "in press".

 * There are "spelling errors" because there are several software and symbol names that are not English words.